 At Loving Arms we believe Black Lives Matter.

 We know we have a long way to go and we are committing to diversifying our curriculum, and educating ourselves about how we can support Black and BIPOC people through pregnancy, birth and postpartum.
-Loving Arms will commit to donating 10% of quarterly profits to Black Mamas Birthing Alliance and other birth justice organizations.
+Loving Arms commits to donating yearly to Black Mamas Birthing Alliance and other birth justice organizations.

 This is a beginning.
 We cannot be silent.